VelezReyes/first-quiz/README.md

 *I found this repository.
 Can I make a submission?*

 While you are free to use this repository to practice your engineering skills, only those who have been identified as eligible for this program and have been invited to our Slack program channel are eligible for the ver+ tech fellowship in 2024.

+*What if I don't have a Gmail account?*

+You will need a gmail account in order to use our submission form.
+Please make a free account (which will surely be useful in the future as well!) in order to enter your submission.

 _If there are questions not addressed here about the class, please put your questions into the `#etapa1-test` channel in Slack_